iediot/Simple-Tic-Tac-Toe--Java--Hyperskill/README.md

 Finalised the project, and should probably add a description for the fifth and final version of the code, so here it is:
 The code is a simple 2 player Tic Tac Toe, it was very simple to do, the code should be very readable as it was done very easily and in a clean way.
 A big part of the code was reused from previous stages, as the tasks were very similar.
-This project is a "Hard" one on Hyperskill, the site where it originates from.
+This project is a "Medium" one on Hyperskill, the site where it originates from.
 A simple, clean and fun project made in a very short amount of time.
 /////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////
 /////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////